View this document as: a single page | multiple pages.

 Identify Baseline Controls

-The selection of the initial assurance levels for each of the applicable identity functions (i.e., IAL, AAL, and FAL) serves as the basis for the selection of the baseline digital identity controls from the guidelines in companion volumes [SP800-63A], [SP800-63B], and [SP800-63C].
+The selection of the initial assurance levels for each user group and each of the applicable identity functions (i.e., IAL, AAL, and FAL) serves as the basis for selecting the baseline digital identity controls from the guidelines in companion volumes [SP800-63A], [SP800-63B], and [SP800-63C].
 As described in Sec.
-3.4, the baseline controls include technology and process controls that will be assessed against additional potential impacts.
+3.4, the baseline controls include technical and process controls that will be assessed against additional potential impacts.

-The output of this step SHALL include the relevant xALs and controls for each user group, as follows:
+The output of this step is a set of assigned xALs and baseline controls for each user group.

 Tailor and Document Assurance Levels

-The second dimension of risk addressed by the Digital Identity Risk Management process focuses on risks from the identity management system.
-These risks inform the tailoring process and seeks to identify the risks and unintended consequences that result from the initial selection of xALs and the related technical and process controls in Sec.
+The second dimension of risk addressed by the DIRM process focuses on risks from the identity management system that represent the unintended negative consequences of the initial selection of xALs and related technical and process controls in Sec.
 3.3.4.

 Tailoring provides a process to modify an initially assessed assurance level and implement compensating or supplemental controls based on ongoing detailed risk assessments.
-It provides a pathway for flexibility and enables organizations to achieve risk management objectives that align with their specific context, users, and threat environment.
-This process focuses on assessing for unintended risks and equity, privacy, and usability impacts, and specific environmental threats.
-It does not prioritize any specific risk area or outcomes for agencies.
+It provides a pathway for flexibility and enables organizations to achieve risk management objectives that align with their specific context, users, and threat environments.
+This process focuses on assessing the risks posed by the identity system itself, specific environmental threats, and privacy and customer experience impacts.
+It does not prioritize any specific risk area or outcomes for organizations.
 Making decisions that balance different types of risks to meet organizational outcomes remains the responsibility of organizations.
-Organizations SHOULD employ tailoring with the objective of aligning of digital identity controls to their specific context, users, and threat environment.

-As a part of the tailoring process, organizations SHALL review the impact assessment documentation and practice statements1 from CSPs and IdPs that they use or intend to use.
+As a part of the tailoring process, organizations SHALL review the Digital Identity Acceptance Statements and practice statements1 from CSPs and IdPs that they use or intend to use.
 However, organizations SHALL also conduct their own analysis to ensure that the organization’s specific mission and the communities being served by the online service are given due consideration for tailoring purposes.
-As a result the organization may require their chosen CSP to strengthen or provide optionality in the implementation of certain controls to address risks and unintended impacts to the organization’s mission and the communities served.
+As a result, the organization MAY require their chosen CSP to strengthen or provide optionality in the implementation of certain controls to address risks and unintended impacts to the organization’s mission and the communities served.

-To promote interoperability and consistency across organizations, third-party CSPs SHOULD implement their (assessed or tailored) xALs consistent with the normative guidance in this document.
+To promote interoperability and consistency, organizations SHOULD implement their assessed or tailored xALs consistent with the normative guidance in this document.
 However, these guidelines provide flexibility to allow organizations to tailor the initial xALs and related controls to meet specific mission needs, address unique risk appetites, and provide secure and accessible online services.
-In doing so, CSPs MAY offer and organizations MAY utilize tailored sets of controls that differ from the normative statements in this guidance.
+In doing so, CSPs MAY offer and organizations MAY utilize tailored sets of controls that differ from the normative statements in this guideline.

-Therefore, organizations SHALL establish and document an xAL tailoring process.
-At a minimum this process:
+Organizations SHALL establish and document their xAL tailoring process.
+At a minimum, this process:

-The tailoring process promotes a structured means of balancing risks and impacts in the furtherance of protecting online services, systems, and data in a manner that enables mission success while supporting equity, privacy, and usability for individuals.
+The tailoring process promotes a structured means of balancing risks and impacts while protecting online services, systems, and data in a manner that enables mission success and supports security, customer experience, and privacy for individuals.

-When selecting and tailoring assurance levels for specific online services, it is critical that insights and inputs to the process extend beyond the initial impact assessment in Sec.
+When selecting and tailoring assurance levels for specific online services, considerations extend beyond the initial impact assessment in Sec.
 3.2.
-When transitioning from the initial assurance level selection in Sec.
+When progressing from the initial assurance level selection in Sec.
 3.3.4 to the final xAL selection and implementation, organizations SHALL conduct detailed assessments of the controls defined for the initially selected xALs to identify potential impacts in the operational environment.

 At a minimum, organizations SHALL assess the impacts and potential unintended consequences related to the following areas:

-The outcome of this step is a set of risk assessments for privacy, equity, usability, threat resistance and other dimensions that informs the tailoring of the initial assurance levels and the selection of compensating and supplemental controls.
+The outcome of this step is a set of risk assessments for privacy, customer experience, threat resistance, and other dimensions that inform the tailoring of the initial assurance levels and the selection of compensating and supplemental controls.

 Identify Compensating Controls

-Where compensating controls are implemented, organizations SHALL document the compensating control, the rationale for the deviation, comparability of the chosen alternative, and resulting residual risk (if any).
-CSPs and IDPs who implement compensating controls SHALL communicate this information to all potential RPs prior to integration to allow the RP to assess and determine the acceptability of the compensating controls for their use cases.
+Where compensating controls are implemented, organizations SHALL document the compensating control, the rationale for the deviation, comparability of the chosen alternative, and any resulting residual risks.
+CSPs and IdPs that implement compensating controls SHALL communicate this information to all potential RPs prior to integration to allow the RP to assess and determine the acceptability of the compensating controls for their use cases.

 Identify Supplemental Controls

-Supplemental controls are those that may be added to further strengthen the baseline controls specified for the organization’s selected assurance levels.
+Supplemental controls may be added to further strengthen the baseline controls specified for the organization’s selected assurance levels.
 Organizations SHOULD identify and implement supplemental controls to address specific threats in the operational environment that may not be addressed by the baseline controls.
 For example:

 Any supplemental controls SHALL be assessed for impacts based on the same factors used to tailor the organization’s assurance level and SHALL be documented.

-Organizations SHALL develop a Digital Identity Acceptance Statement (DIAS) to document the results of the Digital Identity Risk Management process for each online service managed by the organization.
-A CSP/IdP SHALL make their DIAS and practice statements available to RPs.
-RPs who intend to use a particular CSP/IdP SHALL review the latter’s DIAS and practice statements and incorporate relevant information into the organization’s DIAS for each online service.
+Organizations SHALL develop a Digital Identity Acceptance Statement (DIAS) to document the results of the DIRM process for (i) each online service managed by the organization, and (ii) each external online service used to support the mission of the organization, including software-as-a-service offerings (e.g., social media platforms, email services, online marketing services).
+RPs who intend to use a particular CSP/IdP SHALL review the latter’s DIAS and incorporate relevant information into the organization’s DIAS for each online service.

 Federal agencies SHOULD include this information in the information system authorization package described in [NISTRMF].